 Tip: I made my poms flat on one side so I could attach them to my wall.
 To make the poms more rounded, simply scrunch the top six sheets of paper, then flip your pom over and scrunch the other six sheets.

-Want to make a pom pom garland?
-You’ll need baker’s twine or string and a sturdy, large eye needle.
+If you'd like to make a garland with the poms, you'll need baker's twine or string and a sturdy, large eye needle.

 - Staple together the tissue paper and trim the ends as described above.
 Do not scrunch the poms yet.

 - Cut a long piece of string and thread your needle.